kdonder1/kdonder1/README.md

 #### Classes spotlighted on this page:
 * CS 110 - Introduction to Python
 * DIDA 325 - Data & Society
-* DIDA 280D - Data Wrangling
+* DIDA 340 - Intro to Deep Learning

 <!--